Accessibility & Audiovisual Media

 If I currently have a show in production, should I assume that it will be captioned and audio described?

 No!
 Whether your show is being produced by Harpers Ferry Center or an independent contractor, verify that your program will be captioned and audio described and that assistive listening devices are available to visitors.

 My video program is old and outdated.
 Do I have to caption and audio describe it or can I let it go until I get a new program?

 If you continue show your existing program, you still need to make this program accessible, regardless of its age.

 Who can I contact for further information or assistance?

 For further assistance from Harpers Ferry Center, please call 304-535-5050.

 How do I let visitors know that these accessibility features are available?

 Providing clearly visible signage publicizing accessibility at your park is critical.
 The universal signs for closed captions, assistive listening, etc. may be found on the Map Symbols & Patterns for NPS Maps website and should be placed in clearly visible areas at your visitor center and elsewhere within the park.
-You can also publicize your accessibility features on your website and in park publications such as newsletters and site bulletins.
+Publicize your accessibility features under the Accessibility link of Plan Your Visitor on your park's website.
+Also include this information in park publications such as newsletters and site bulletins.